 - Elders are pastors who oversee and manage the congregation (Titus 1:5; 1 Pet 5:1–3).

 - The church assembles on the first day of the week when Jesus rose from the dead (Acts 20:7).

 - The church partakes of the Lord’s Supper in the assembly (1 Cor 11:17–34).

 - The church assembles to learn, pray, sing, & give to collection (1 Cor 14; 16:1–2).

-Observe how Jesus is the answer the to the world’s problems.
-Tell friends and family how Christ has changed and continues to change your life.
-Proclaim Jesus’s resurrection to proclaim how the Gospel saves.
+Jesus is the answer the to the world’s problems.
+Christians must tell friends and family how Christ has changed and continues to change one’s life.
+Christians must proclaim Jesus’s resurrection to proclaim how the gospel saves.
+Disciples multiply when disciples multiply disciples.
 After baptism, then teach all things that Jesus commanded.